camicroscope/GSOC/README.md

 - Ideas are not listed in any specific order.
 - Submissions are not limited to the provided list but should be relevant to caMicroscope organization goals, see the [roadmap document](https://camicro.org/roadmap.html) for more guidance.
 - Discussion on project ideas is encouraged through the [GSOC Forum](https://github.com/camicroscope/GSOC/discussions).
+- Each idea has a list of project requirements which represent the minimum which must be completed to pass.

 ***